-Wei-Hsung Wang is a professor at the Center for Energy Studies, director of the Radiation Safety Office, an adjunct professor in the Department of Physics & Astronomy, the Department of Environmental Sciences, and the Pennington Biomedical Research Center, and a clinical associate professor of Radiology of LSU Health Sciences Center New Orleans.
+Wei-Hsung Wang is a professor at the Center for Energy Studies, director of the Radiation Safety Office, an adjunct professor in the Department of Physics & Astronomy, the Department of Environmental Sciences, and the Pennington Biomedical Research Center, and a clinical professor of Radiology of LSU Health Sciences Center New Orleans.
 He is also a research affiliate member of the Graduate Faculty at LSU.
-The majority of his work has emphasized applied health physics, operational radiation safety, radiation detection instrumentation, air monitoring methodology, and laser safety.
+The majority of his work has emphasized applied health physics, operational radiation safety, radiation detection instrumentation, air monitoring methodology, radioactive waste management, and laser safety.
 Dr. Wang has contributed several book chapters and authored/co-authored numerous peer-reviewed publications, conference proceedings, and abstracts.
 He holds a U.S. patent on a real-time video radiation exposure monitoring system.

 Telephone: (225) 578-2743